arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/14.x8-firmware-release-notes/x8-firmware-release-notes.md

 <br></br>

 For instructions on how to install or upgrade to the latest firmware version, you can use the [Portenta X8 Out-of-the-box](https://docs.arduino.cc/tutorials/portenta-x8/user-manual#out-of-the-box-experience) or [flash it manually](https://docs.arduino.cc/tutorials/portenta-x8/user-manual#update-using-uuu-tool) downloading the newest version directly from this [link](https://downloads.arduino.cc/portentax8image/image-latest.tar.gz).

+## Older Firmware Versions

+Older versions than version __OS Image 719 - September 27, 2023__ are deprecated.
+An update to the latest version is recommended.